resv/MINDTIPPER/README.md

 <img src="https://imgur.com/F8MdTJz.png" width="900" height="50">

-3. The css & js folder contains the personal external stylings done for the JSP pages but all other external css sources have been credited to the respective authors/companies on each of their files.
+3. The [css & js](https://github.com/resv/MINDTIPPER/tree/master/WebContent/resources) folder contains the personal external stylings done for the JSP pages but all other external css sources have been credited to the respective authors/companies on each of their files.

-4. Each JSP page implements bootstrap for styling and is responsive for mobile or smaller resolutions.
+4. [All views](https://github.com/resv/MINDTIPPER/tree/master/WebContent/WEB-INF/view) implements bootstrap for styling and is responsive for mobile or smaller resolutions.
    - [Nav bar](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/static/navbar.jsp) and [footer](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/static/footer.jsp) were custom made and responsive.
    - [Home](https://github.com/resv/MINDTIPPER/blob/master/WebContent/WEB-INF/view/home.jsp) page was inspired by [Startbootstrap](https://startbootstrap.com/) but highly modified.
    - Internal and external CSS was used as the requirement for this case study.